-“How strange,” I said.
+“Surely, a falsification,” I said after swallowing whatever shot up from my stomach.
 “I’ve lived under the Shah’s protection for eight years.
-He wouldn’t recompense sins with sins.”
+He wouldn’t recompense sins with sins.
+Heads with heads.”

 Red boiled in Cihan’s cheeks as dimples formed.
 I used to tease him for being so adorable when angry.
 But the ferocious, towering warrior glaring at me was anything but cute.

 “Those men did not sin,” he said.
 “To even claim—”